 The Chuckanut Mountains are some of the most scenic trails in our area.
 Rising straight out of the ocean, the mountains boast a massive amount of old growth forests with some of the best views around.
 The trails wind in and out of Larrabee state park and are primarily hiking trails that allow mountain biking on designated trails.
 The trails offer a massive amount of vertical for those not afraid to climb along with great views and extremely high quality flowy singletrack.

-The best way to experience the Chuckanuts is to go with someone that knows the area or get a hold of one of the Chuckanut Maps available at REI.
+The best way to experience the Chuckanuts is to go with someone that knows the area or get a hold of one of the Chuckanut Maps available at your local Bellingham bike shop, running store, or REI.
 There is a tremendous possibility to get lost and end up a long way from where you parked if you don’t know where the trails are leading you.
 The map will specify if bikes are allowed on trail since many are hiker only.
-Our favorite bike trails are: Raptor Ridge, The Ridge Trail, Salal, Double Black, Hemlock, Hush Hush, Pine and Cedar.
+Our favorite bike trails are: Raptor Ridge, The Ridge Trail, Salal, Double Black, Double Down, Hemlock, Hush Hush, Pine and Cedar.

 HOW TO GET THERE